sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 ### [Docker Compose](docker-compose/index.md)

-We recommend Docker Compose for most production deployments.
+We recommend Docker Compose for most production deployments due to how easily admins can install, configure, and upgrade Sourcegraph instances.
+It serves as a way to run multi-container applications on Docker using a defined Compose file format.

-It does not provide multi-machine capability such as high availability, but will require less setup time overall.
+Docker Compose is used for single-host instances such as AWS EC2 or GCP Compute Engine.
+It does not provide multi-machine capability such as high availability.

+Docker Compose scales to fit the needs of the majority of customers.
+Refer to the [resource estimator](resource_estimator.md) to find the appropriate instance for you.

 ### Kubernetes [with Helm](kubernetes/helm.md) or  [ without Helm](kubernetes/index.md)